talon110/ubuntu-vagrant/readme.md

 ##Purpose
 This Vagrant project configures a VM based on Ubuntu 14.04 x64 which contains the latest version of the Cloud9 SDK.

 Running `vagrant up` in this project will configure a Ubuntu 14.04 x64 virtual machine within VirtualBox for serving Cloud9 Stand-alone.
 It will setup nginx and create a `~/projects` folder in which to work on any projects.
 This is a perfect project if you want to use the functionality of Cloud9 but can't always be connected to Cloud9's servers.
+All components necessary to test simple websites should already be included, and as a bonus, the install includes the Heroku Toolbelt.

 ##Includes
 - Apt